AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

   - For **[!UICONTROL completed]** runs, the processing time metric always shows one hour.
   - For dataflow runs which are still in a **[!UICONTROL processing]** state, the window to capture all the metrics stays open for more than an hour, to process all metrics that correspond to the dataflow run.
 For example, a dataflow run that started at 9:30 AM might stay in a processing state for one hour and thirty minutes to capture and process all the metrics.
 Then, once the processing window closes and the status of the dataflow run updates to **completed**, the displayed processing time is changed to one hour.
 - **[!UICONTROL Profiles received]**: The total number of profiles received in the dataflow.
-- **[!UICONTROL Identities activated]**: The total number of profile identities that were successfully activated to the selected destination.
+- **[!UICONTROL Identities activated]**: The total number of profile identities that were successfully activated to the selected destination as part of the dataflow run.
+This metric includes identities that are added and removed from exported segments.
 - **[!UICONTROL Identities excluded]**: The total number of profile identities that are excluded from activation based on missing attributes and consent violation.
 - **[!UICONTROL Identities failed]** The total number of profile identities that are not activated to the destination due to errors.
 - **[!UICONTROL Activation rate]**: The percentage of received identities that have either been successfully activated or skipped.
 The following formula demonstrates how this value is calculated: